sarah1893/notes/docs/appendix/python-concurrent.rst

 charge of “routine jobs.”
 Obviously, A coroutine is just a term to represent a task that is scheduled by an event-loop in a program instead of operating systems.
 The following snippet shows what ``@coroutine`` is.
-This decorator mainly transforms a function into a generator function and using the wrapper, ``types.coroutine``, to preserve backward compatibility.
+This decorator mainly transforms a function into a generator function and using a wrapper, ``types.coroutine``, to preserve backward compatibility.

 .. code-block:: python